Polysomnography — Certificate

 - Three positive personal and/or professional references.

-Prerequisite (All prerequisite coursework must be completed at a regionally accredited institution)
+Prerequisite (All coursework must be completed at an accredited institution.)

 - Human anatomy and physiology or general biology with laboratory, complete sequence

-- Introductory chemistry with laboratory; or general chemistry with laboratory (minimum of 1 quarter or semester)
+- Introductory chemistry with laboratory; or general chemistry with laboratory—minimum of one quarter or semester

 - High school-level physics or introductory physics, one quarter/semester in college; or general physics, one quarter/semester in college

-- Two years of mathematics selected from: algebra I (elementary), algebra II (intermediate), or geometry-Course work may be taken in high school or college
+- Two years of mathematics selected from: algebra I (elementary), algebra II (intermediate), or geometry; may be taken in high school or college

 Recommended course work